NeWA Member Federations

 Tag Team Champion (W / Fear)

-Byron Tanis says: Even though he has more failed comebacks under his belt than me and Mike Bell put together, he's still Captain Crunch in my book.
-He really didn't give a fuck, it was great.
+Even though he has more failed comebacks under his belt than most put together, he's still Captain Crunch in our books.
+Maybe it was because he really didn't give a blank that made him as great as he was.
+Congrats Adam!

 The Boog-Man